bcdev/jpy/README.md

 * Java arrays translate into Python sequence objects
 * Java API for accessing Python objects (`jpy.jar`)

-jpy has been tested with Python 2.7, 3.3-3.6, Oracle Java 7 and 8 JDKs and OpenJDK 8.
+jpy has been tested with Python 3.8 and OpenJDK 8 on 64-bit Ubuntu Linux, Windows, and macOS.

 The initial development of jpy has been driven by the need to write Python extensions to an established scientific imaging application programmed in Java, namely the [SNAP](http://step.esa.int/) toolbox, the SeNtinel Application